 CUE is designed to provide participants with a combined experience of meaningful service and social justice education that will motivate them to become active in the fight to end poverty and homelessness.

-GCCH arranges for service opportunities at many of its 50 member agencies.
-Mornings during CUE are spent volunteering at local homeless shelters, soup kitchens, and other agencies that provide services for Cincinnatian’s experiencing homelessness.
-In the afternoon GCCH provides educational activities so participants can learn about the root causes of homelessness and poverty.
+The Greater Cincinnati Homeless Coalition arranges for service opportunities at many of its 65+ member agencies.
+Time during CUE is spent volunteering at local homeless shelters, soup kitchens, and other agencies that provide services for Cincinnatian’s experiencing homelessness.
+The Coalition provides educational activities so participants can learn about the root causes of homelessness and poverty.
 All participants will have the opportunity to hear from speakers, participate in team building activities, and reflect on how they can get involved in dispelling myths and creating empathy rather than apathy.

-Groups live in Over the Rhine or the West End while here and stay from 1-7 days.
-Since the program first began in 2008, GCCH has hosted 43 groups totaling 578 students from around the country.
+Groups live in Over the Rhine while here and stay from 3-7 days.
+Since the program first began in 2008, the Coalition has hosted more than 80 groups from around the country.

 Streetvibes Shadow Activity